Economy of Afghanistan: Economic history

 According to the International Monetary Fund, the Afghan economy grew 20% in the fiscal year ending in March 2004, after expanding 30% in the previous 12 months.
 The growth was mainly attributed to United Nations assistance.
-Billions of dollars in international aid had entered Afghanistan from 2002 to 2021.
+Billions of dollars in international aid and remittances from expats had entered Afghanistan from 2002 to 2021.
 A GDP of $4 billion in fiscal year 2003 was recalculated by the IMF to $6.1 billion, after adding proceeds from opium production.
 Mean graduate pay was $0.56 per man-hour in 2010.
-The country expects to be self sufficient in wheat, rice, poultry and dairy production by 2026.
+The country is still striving to be self-sufficient in wheat, rice, poultry and dairy production.

-The recent reestablishment of the Taliban government led to temporary suspension of international development aid to Afghanistan.
+The recent reestablishment of the Islamic Emirate led to temporary suspension of international development aid to Afghanistan.
 The World Bank and International Monetary Fund also halted payments during that period.
-In this regard, Taliban's spiritual leader Hibatullah Akhundzada stated, "The economy of a country is built when its people work together and do not rely on foreign aid[.]"
-The Biden administration froze about $9 billion in assets belonging to the DAB, which was intended to block the Taliban from accessing the money.
+In this regard, Hibatullah Akhundzada stated that "the economy of a country is built when its people work together and do not rely on foreign aid" The Biden administration froze about $9 billion in assets belonging to the Da Afghanistan Bank, which was intended to block the Islamic Emirate from accessing the money.
 The recent droughts, earthquakes and floods in the country have created further adverse economic situation for many residents.
 The Ministry of Finance has collected over $2 billion in 2022.

-The GDP of Afghanistan is estimated to have dropped by 20% following the Taliban return to power.
-Following this, after months of free-fall, the Afghan economy began stabilizing, as a result of the Taliban's restrictions on smuggled imports, limits on banking transactions, and UN aid.
+The GDP of Afghanistan is estimated to have dropped by 20% following the Islamic Emirate's return to power.
+Following this, after months of free-fall, the Afghan economy began stabilizing, as a result of restrictions on smuggled imports, limits on banking transactions, and UN aid.
 In 2023, the Afghan economy began seeing signs of revival.
 This has also been followed by stable exchange rates, low inflation, stable revenue collection, and the rise of trade in exports.
 In the third quarter of 2023, the Afghani rose to be the best performing currency in the world, climbing over 9% against the US dollar.